mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Dare to violate DRY

-My experienced readers may think, "Inlining the setup code is all well and good for a single test.
-But what happens if you have many tests?
-Won't you end up duplicating that code every time?"
+Inlining the setup code is all well and good for a single test.
+But what happens if I have many tests?
+Won't I duplicate that code every time?

 Prepare yourself, because you'll likely find my answer shocking: I'm about to advocate [copy/paste programming](https://en.wikipedia.org/wiki/Copy_and_paste_programming).